 Wilson Bentley Digital Archives of the Jericho Historical Society/snowflakebentley.com

 ‘No two snowflakes are alike’ is a saying that many of us have grown up hearing.
-But few of us are aware of the person who coined it, a farmer from a small rural town in Vermont by the name of Wilson A. Bentley (1865-1931).
+But few of us are aware of the man who coined it, a farmer from a small rural town in Vermont by the name of Wilson A. Bentley (1865-1931).
 Bentley was the first person to photograph a single snowflake, thus opening a window into this astonishing world of unique crystalline sculptures.

 Bentley made his discovery in 1885 following years of trail and error.
 A self-educated farmer, he was a pioneer in the area of photomicrography.
 It all started when, as a young man, he figured out how to adapt his microscope to a bellows camera.